Design and construction of youth foyers

 the local demand for services

-the ability to include the right mix of apartments and communal spaces
+the ability to include the right mix of apartments and shared spaces

 sustainability through value for money and service delivery.